Nadifa00/Ubuntu_Requests/README.md

 - Prompts the user for one or more image URLs
 - Creates a "Fetched_Images" directory if it doesn’t exist
 - Downloads images and saves them with proper filenames
-- Handles errors and skips non-image files or very large files
-- Prevents duplicate downloads

 ## How to Run
 1. Install Python 3 and the requests library:
    pip install requests
 2. Run the script:
    python fetch_images.py
-3. Enter one or more image URLs separated by spaces.

 ## Output
 Downloaded images will appear in the "Fetched_Images" folder.